maurelian/mast-eth/README.md

   any additional calldata to send (ie for spending ERC20s)

 To keep things simple, in this case, neither the constructor, nor the target function can take arguments. it's all setup as immutable values in the code. nice and simple.

+**How should conditions be defined?**

+Conditions will be defined as simple solidity contracts.
+Users can write these contracts in the contracts/conditions dir.
+For development and testing purposes, I will put those conditions in the test folder.
+Thus the merkleizing script should accept a target directory containing the conditions.